msedalatzadeh/Data-Science--R-tutorial/README.md

-# R - Language of Data Science - A tutorial
+# R - Language of Data Science: a Tutorial

 In this repository, a useful, though short, tutorial of R is provided for beginners and those who are interested to learn about Data Science.